ahnafsayem/EDA-projects/README.md

+## About This Repository

+This repository contains **Exploratory Data Analysis (EDA)** projects.
+The EDA includes:

+- Data cleaning and preprocessing steps.
+- Detailed visualizations to uncover patterns and relationships in the data.
+- Insights on key features that influence the main result.

 ## What is EDA?

 **Exploratory Data Analysis (EDA)** is a key part of the data science process that involves diving into a dataset to explore and understand it better.